What happens if I have a criminal conviction and want to travel to other countries?

 If you do require a visa, the Consulate will send you a visitor visa application pack.
 After you have completed and returned the application to them, it will be forwarded to the Visa Applicant Character Consideration Unit (VACCU) in Melbourne for character assessment.
 This part of the process can take several months.

 More information about the process is on the Australian High Commission website.
-If you need help with your application, you can find it at your nearest Citizens Advice Bureau.
+If you need help with your application, visit your nearest Citizens Advice Bureau.

 Back to top